-Type 1 is a font format which came to market around 1984, together with PostScript and the Apple LaserWriter.
+Type 1 is a font format that came to market around 1984, together with PostScript and the Apple LaserWriter.
 This is the reason why the font format is sometimes called PostScript Type 1, even though you can also print these fonts on non-PostScript devices since the early nineties.

 Since Type 1 is nearly 40 years old, it is positively ancient in technology terms.
 The format has effectively been superseded by OpenType, which keeps all the advantages of Type 1 and adds cross-platform compatibility and a slew of sophisticated typographic features.

 Some of the key limitations of Type 1:

 - It does not allow for more than 256 glyphs (character shapes) to be included in a single font.
 There is a special flavor of Type 1, called CID fonts, that gets around this limitation but it relies on a rather rigid ‘character collections’ mechanism.
 Old (pre-2003) output devices sometimes cannot handle CID fonts properly.

 - Type 1 fonts are not cross-platform.
 There are tools to convert Mac fonts to Windows and vice versa but the conversion can be a hassle.